 - Relationship between parenting style and children’s academic performance

 - Literature review: This is one of the easiest types of journal papers.
 It is very similar to prose.
 A literature review can be in a relatively narrow area.
 An outline is created, and the various subtopics are discussed extensively.
 The literature review does not involve data collection; hence topics or research questions involving data collection cannot be answered by the literature review; For example, the prevalence of HIV/AIDS in Nigeria.
 Using a literature review, one will only be able to present past findings and not a new one.
 So, to answer the research question: what is the prevalence of HIV/AIDS in Nigeria?
 An original article is needed.
 However, note that the literature review is conducted in a thesis and dissertations, which requires data collection.
-The review here is to understand clearly the keep concepts, findings, among others.
+The review here is to understand clearly the keep concepts, and findings, among others.
 In the area and does not answer the research questions.

 - Systematic review: This is the second-highest level of research.
 It is very similar to a literature review.
 However, works of literature are reviewed systematically.
-A list of databases of academic articles are searched, those that meet the eligibility criteria are then chosen for review.
+A list of databases of academic articles are searched, and those that meet the eligibility criteria are then chosen for review.
 Two independent reviewers usually conduct the review; in cases of a tie or disagreement, a third reviewer comes in place.
 Systematic reviews usually involve pooling qualitative research findings to obtain a consensus.
 Presently, systematic reviews are conducted according to the Preferred Reporting Standards for Systematic Reviews and Meta-analysis (PRISMA).
-Also, systematic reviews protocol is registered, and a PROSPERO ID is obtained.
+Also, the systematic review protocol is registered, and a PROSPERO ID is obtained.
 The topic for a systematic review must contain the name “systematic review.”
 Also, the topic should be on an area well researched, an area with several publications to be reviewed.

 - Meta-analysis: This is the highest level of research.
 The process involved is very similar to what obtains in a systematic review.
 However, in a systematic review, the quantitative findings are the focus.
 So, the qualitative findings of the eligible papers are pooled together and analyzed.
 Note that the papers are assessed for bias.
-Also, meta-analysis should be conducted according to the PRISMA guideline.
+Also, a meta-analysis should be conducted according to the PRISMA guideline.
 All the items or criteria in the guideline have to be met.
 Therefore, a topic for meta-analysis should contain the name “meta-analysis”.
-Also, like a systematic review, the topic should be on a well-researched area with available publications to review and analyze.
+Also, like a systematic review, the topic should be in a well-researched area with available publications to review and analyze.

-- Comment: This is usually a concise journal paper with a 500-1000 word and less than ten references.
-It is usually a response to finding in a paper in a particular journal.
+- Comment: This is usually a concise journal paper with 500-1000 words and less than ten references.
+It is usually a response to a finding in a paper in a particular journal.
 A comment or commentary can be written to critique the methods used in a particular study published in that journal.
-Usually, this should be written in less than three months after the article has been published.
+Usually, this should be written less than three months after the article has been published.
 Also, a comment can be a short, powerful, insightful presentation of a key topic.
 Therefore, the topic choice has to be formatted appropriately.